Assassination of Shinzo Abe: Dissolution of the Unification Church

-Legislation to restrict donations to religious organisations and provide relief to their victims
+Legislation to restrict donations to religious organisations and provide relief to victims

-On December 10, the House of Representatives and the House of Councillors passed two bills to restrict the activities of religious organisations such as the UC and provide relief to victims.
-These bills were designed to address social problems caused by the Unification Church, and the political parties and the media saw these bills as a way to restrict "cults" in the process leading up to the legislation.
+On 10 December 2022, the House of Representatives and the House of Councillors passed two bills to restrict the activities of religious organisations such as the UC and provide relief to victims.
+These bills were designed to address social problems caused by the UC and the political parties and the media saw these bills as a way to restrict "cults" in the process leading up to the legislation.

 The new law stipulates prohibited acts and duty of care for juridical persons, including religious organisations, when soliciting donations.
 Prohibited acts include the following: a juridical person must not induce the donor to borrow money or sell their home or fields in order to raise the funds for the donation, a juridical person must not accompany the donor to a place from which the donor is unable to leave, and a juridical person must not prevent the donor from consulting with someone.
 The duty of care is that the juridical person shall not suppress the free will of the soliciting subject and that the solicitation shall not make life difficult for the soliciting subject's family.
 If a juridical person commits a prohibited act, a correction order is issued, and a person who repeatedly violates the order is subject to imprisonment for up to one year and a fine of up to 1,000,000 yen.
 If a juridical person violates its duty of care, the name of the juridical person will be made public.
 It was also stipulated that contracts for donations or sales of goods through spiritual sales, i.e. inducing psychological fear or promising spiritual salvation, can be revoked up to 10 years after the contract is concluded and up to three years after the target of the solicitation becomes aware of the damage.
 In addition, it is also stipulated that donations contracted while the target of the solicitation is under brainwashing can be cancelled.
 The law also stipulates that the victim's family can also revoke the donation due to improper solicitation, and that the victim or his/her family can claim from the juridical person the amount of past damages as well as living expenses and child support that the child or spouse is entitled to in the future.
 The new law then defines spiritual sales, in which a contract can be rescinded, as soliciting donations or selling goods after taking advantage of the anxiety of the target of the solicitation or causing the target of the solicitation to become anxious.
 Minister of State for Consumer Affairs and Food Safety Taro Kono will have jurisdiction over these laws.